Leody Taveras Preview, Player Props: Rangers vs. Angels

 Leody Taveras At The Plate

-- Among qualifying hitters in MLB, he ranks 37th in batting average, 90th in on-base percentage, and 80th in slugging.
+- Among the qualifying hitters, he ranks 41st in batting average, while his on-base percentage ranks 93rd and he is 82nd in slugging.

-- Taveras has picked up a hit in 65.0% of his 137 games this year, with more than one hit in 27.0% of them.
+- Taveras has reached base via a hit in 89 games this year (of 138 played), and had multiple hits in 37 of those games.

-- In 30.7% of his games this season, Taveras has had at least one RBI.
-He's picked up more than one in 10.9% and driven in three or more of his team's runs in seven contests.
+- Taveras has driven in a run in 42 games this season (30.4%), including 15 games with more than one RBI (10.9%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.